multiversx/mx-docs/docs/validators/mainnet/install-update.md

 ~/elrond-go-scripts-mainnet/script.sh
 ```

 Those are the basic steps.
-Please carefully read the on-screen instructions, refer to the scripts [readme file](https://github.com/ElrondNetwork/elrond-go-scripts-mainnet/blob/master/README.md) and make sure to ask any questions in the Elrond [Validators chat](https://t.me/ElrondValidators).
+Please carefully read the on-screen instructions, refer to the scripts [readme file](https://github.com/ElrondNetwork/elrond-go-scripts-mainnet/blob/master/README.md) and make sure to ask any questions in the MultiversX (previously Elrond) [Validators chat](https://t.me/ElrondValidators).

 ## **Mandatory: Backup your keys**